Data and data management

 • data center chiller - A data center chiller is a cooling system used in a data center to remove heat from one element and deposit it into another element.

-• data center services - Data center services is a collective term for all the supporting components necessary to the proper operation of data center.
+• data center services - Data center services provide the supporting components necessary to the proper operation of a data center.

 • data citizen - A data citizen is an employee who relies on data to make decisions and perform job responsibilities.